d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 15
-Remove, with just one command, the folder `PXL` with all contents created in the previous Task
+Remove, with just one command, the folder `PXL` with all contents created in Task 5

 ## Task 16
 Create this directorystructure with just 1 command: